Riverport, Nova Scotia: Electric grid

 Unique to the area is the Riverport Electric Light Commission (RELC).
 In 1920, the RELC became the first municipally incorporated electric utility in Nova Scotia.
 Today the independent RELC is still the first of six power utilities independent of Nova Scotia Power, a subsidiary of Emera Incorporated, who co-operate in the Municipal Electric Utilities of Nova Scotia Cooperative Limited.
 A seventh community, Kentville, Nova Scotia, had sold its utility to NSPI at approximately the same time that MEUNSCL was formed, in 1997–98.

 The vast of Lunenburg County that this utility covers is essentially the same size as the City of Halifax with a much less dense population.
 The communities serviced by RELC include Five Houses, Lower LaHave, East LaHave and Middle LaHave, Upper and Lower Rose Bay, Upper and Lower Kingsburg.

 Unlike the nearby Lunenburg and Mahone Bay utilities, the other three (in Berwick, Antigonish, Canso and the former utility in Kentville, Riverport's is managed more like a utility cooperative, with commissioners from each constituent community.
 In the US, there are about 900 of these in rural areas, as compared to about 2000 where the grid is run by the local council.
 The Nova Scotia association has little formal function, as contrasted to very active associations of rural co-operatives, for example Kentucky's.

-Riverport Electric Light Commission has a reputation for reliability; Its grid has attracted new businesses and professionals who work from home largely as a result of that making it one of the best places in Lunenburg County, Nova Scotia, Canada.